netease-im/camellia/docs/redis-proxy/redis-proxy-en.md

 # camellia-redis-proxy([中文版](redis-proxy-zh.md))
 ## Instruction
-camellia-redis-proxy is a high performance proxy for redis, which base on netty4 and camellia-core.
+camellia-redis-proxy is a high performance proxy for redis, which base on netty4.

 ## Features
 * support redis、redis sentinel、redis cluster